gflewis/datapump/docs/scheduling.md

 3. The **Job** must be saved before it can be added to a Schedule.
    To add a **Job** to a **Schedule**, edit the **Schedule** field on the **Job** form.
 4. To test a Schedule, open the Schedule form and click the **Execute Now** button.

+Since the DataPump table `x_108443_sndml_action_schedule` is extended from the out-of-box table **Scheduled Script Execution**, Schedules can be configured to run at any frequency permitted by ServiceNow.

 If a **Job** is part of a **Schedule**, then the **Order** field on the Job form becomes important.
 Jobs within a Schedule are processed in order, based on the Order field.